2010, Queens, New York

 Given it was past midnight, we should have seen an occasional person leaving the club.
 Yes, there was a chance we weren’t looking at the correct time, but neither of us believed in such coincidences.

 Katherine cared not for the mud and stomped through the house’s garden.
-The longsword she hid beneath her trench coat made a bulge on her back.
 She stopped at the broken door with me at her flank.
 “Find the entrance.”

-When someone used magic, aether spilled like paint of a mad artist.
-A wild mixture of such stains trailed through the house.
-I tied the strap of my cowboy hat under my jaw, moved aside my leather duster and dabbed the grips of the two Colts Anaconda holstered on my thighs.
+While turning my sight to the magical one, I tied my hat’s strap under my jaw, moved aside my leather duster and dabbed the grips of the two Colt Anaconda holstered on my thighs.
+A rainbow colored trail appeared, heading into the house.

 I followed the tracks.